Florida executed 19 people last year and Democrats called it a political stunt.

 What Democrats Won’t Say Out Loud

-Florida House Minority Leader Fentrice Driskell went in front of cameras and suggested DeSantis is just running executions to impress Republican primary voters.
+Florida House Minority Leader Fentrice Driskell went in front of cameras and suggested DeSantis is just doing this to impress Republican primary voters.

 Think about what she’s actually arguing.

-She's saying the execution of the man who stabbed a 4-year-old to death is a political prop.
+She’s saying the execution of the man is a political prop.

 She’s saying Richard Knight’s 20 years of appeals weren’t delay enough.